JohnTa15/Load-balancing-5-replicas-with-nginx/README.md

     networks:
       - vlab
 ```
-Local used port is `8080` and container's port is `80`, the `alpine_data` pointing `/usr/share/nginx/html` directory, after the `command` arguement we accessing to Nginx's terminal and we add to index.html printf command and at the end `nginx -g "daemon off;"` this option ensures that the Nginx process runs in the foreground, allowing Docker to manage the container and enabling you to see the Nginx logs and keep the container running interactively.
+Local used port is `8080` and container's port is `80`, the `alpine_data` pointing `/usr/share/nginx/html` directory, after the `command` argument we accessing to Nginx's terminal and we add to index.html `printf command` and at the end `nginx -g "daemon off;"` this option ensures that the Nginx process runs in the foreground, allowing Docker to manage the container and enabling you to see the Nginx logs and keep the container running interactively.
+Finally the Nginx service joins to `vlab` network

 The alpine service is :
 ```
   alpine: